-We, the Federal National Mortgage Association, or Fannie Mae, will issue the guaranteed mortgage pass-through certificates or MBS certificates.
-Each issuance of certificates will have its own identification number and will represent the beneficial ownership in a distinct pool of one or more mortgage loans secured by multifamily properties that contain at least five residential units or in a pool of participation interests in loans of that type.
+We, the Federal National Mortgage Association, or Fannie Mae, will issue the guaranteed multifamily mortgage pass-through certificates, or certificates.
+Each issuance of certificates will have its own identification number and will represent beneficial ownership interests in a distinct pool of one or more mortgage loans secured by multifamily properties that contain at least five residential units or in a pool of participation interests in loans of that type.